Casco Bay: Civil War

 An undated postcard with an artist's rendering of Fort Gorges in Portland Harbor, Maine.

 In 1857, Congress approved funding for the construction of Fort Gorges on Hog Island Ledge in Portland Harbor, with the original plan for a fort there conceived after the War of 1812 to provide artillery support against naval attacks for Fort Scammel and Fort Preble.
 Similar in appearance to Fort Sumter but designed with six sides, Fort Gorges was built of granite starting in 1858.
 Construction was completed by the end of the American Civil War, but advances in weaponry had rendered the fort obsolete by then.

 In June 1863, Confederate Navy raider Charles Read led a boarding party to seize the U.S. revenue cutter Caleb Cushing in Portland Harbor, with the intent to destroy other vessels in the harbor and escape to sea.
 Abandoning his plan to attack shipping, Read steered the Caleb Cushing out to sea, with two Union steamers running down the ship, which Read scuttled before being captured.

-In February 1864, the Montreal Ocean Steamship Company's bark-rigged steamship Bohemian struck Alden's Rock off Cape Elizabeth en route to Portland, with 219 passengers aboard, mostly Irish immigrants, and 99 crew members.
+In February 1864, the Montreal Ocean Steamship Company's bark-rigged steamship struck Alden's Rock off Cape Elizabeth en route to Portland, with 219 passengers aboard, mostly Irish immigrants, and 99 crew members.
 As water flooded the ship, the captain was able to maintain steam for the time required to clear the ledge and steer the ship within half a mile of the Cape Elizabeth shore.
 There, seawater extinguished boiler fires and the crew dropped anchor and deployed lifeboats.
 Forty-two people perished in the efforts to reach shore.